GusMuche/homebridge-zipabox-platform/README.md

 You can't use same name AND same uuid for multiples accessories.

 ### Debug modes
-The user can activate 3 level of debug
+You can activate 3 level of debug
 - API : parameter `debugApi` will activate all the API request information only.
 Without the next debug information it can be hard to follow
 - Accessory : will activate the debug information for only one accessory, no influence on the API or Platform level
-- Platform : will give a lot information for the platform level and set ALL the accessory `debug` to `true` (will not affect the `debugApi` parameter)
+- Platform : will give a lot of information for the platform level and set ALL the accessory `debug` to `true` (will not affect the `debugApi` parameter)
-If the user set `debug` to `true` for Platform and `false` for one (or more) Accessory, the plugin will not consider the last one.
+If you set `debug` to `true` for Platform and `false` for one (or more) Accessory, the plugin will not consider the last one.

 ### uuid of Accessory
 The uuid need to be the "STATE" uuid of your Zwave Device (the lowest structure level).
 To be sure you can try with the Zipato API to use this uuid as parameter for attributes request.<br>